iter8-tools/docs/docs/tutorials/abn/abn.md

 kubectl expose deployment backend-candidate-1 --name=backend-candidate-1 --port=8091
 ```

-Until the candidate version is ready; that is, until all expected resources are deployed and available, calls to *Lookup()* will continue to return only the *backend* track.
+Until the candidate version is ready; that is, until all expected resources are deployed and available, calls to *Lookup()* will return only the *backend* track identifier.
-Once the candidate version is ready, *Lookup()* will return both tracks so that requests will be distributed between them.
+Once the candidate version is ready, *Lookup()* will return both track identifiers so that requests will be distributed between versions.

 ## Launch experiment